coaxial/hello/_posts/2023-06-05-netlify-rebuilds.md

 published: true
 slug: scheduled-action
 title: "How I'm using GitHub Actions to avoid stale data on this website"
+description: How to use scheduled GitHub Actions to periodically rebuild this website?
 intro: >-
   In this post, I'm showing how I leverage a scheduled GitHub Action to automatically rebuild this website just after New Year's Day and avoid stale